sofyahreksoftware/react_to-do-list/README.md

 ## Description

-An application provides makind a to-do-list.
+An application provides making a to-do-list.
 You also can mark and cross done tasks.

 ## Instruction.
 How to use an application?